ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/studentttest.md

 ## studentTTest {#studentttest}

-Calculates the t-statistic and p-value for the means of two independent samples.
+Applies Student's t-test to samples.
-This is a test for the null hypothesis that 2 independent samples have identical average values.
+This is a test for the null hypothesis that two independent samples have identical average values.
+Samples may have unequal variances.
 This test assumes that samples have identical variances.

 **Syntax**